OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 * New Makefile target 'tags' to support emacs tags-search and related commands.

-There is now a flag that controls whether to add taxa that are IRMNG-only to the taxonomy; this allows the possibility of an IRMNG-free build.
+ * There is now a flag that controls whether to add taxa that are IRMNG-only to the taxonomy; this allows the possibility of an IRMNG-free build.
 I tested this and made it work.

  * I moved the NCBI to SILVA mapping table to tax/silva/ so that all outputs are found in the same placed.
 (It was in feed/silva/out.)
 I still need to change the OTT script so that it looks for the file in the new location.

+ * I improved the contributors list a bit, and added Peter Midford.

 ## Side projects

+### Taxon counts

+Count of binomial names in the taxonomies - something David Hibbett requested.
+The script I wrote for him is in util/fungal-order-counts.py.
+It creates a table showing number of binomials per taxon for every fungal order.
+This does not affect OTT.

 ### Conflict service